-To work out the mass, calculate density x volume: to work out density, it is mass ÷ volume, and for volume it is mass ÷ density.
+To work out the mass, cover up mass on the triangle and you see density x volume.
+To work out density, cover up density and you see mass over volume, and for volume it is mass over density.

 Pressure is a force acting on an area.
 A force pressing down on a point will exert more pressure than the same force acting over a wide area.
 Force is measured in Newtons (shown as N) and the area is normally given in square metres.

 `text(pressure) = frac(text(force))(text(area))`, or `P = frac(F)(A)` and is shown as N/m2, or Nm-2

 The formula can also be represented by a triangle:

 A pair of stiletto heels occupy an area of 2cm2.
 What is the pressure being applied to a floor if the weight of the woman wearing the stilettos is 560N?

 Unknown is the pressure: using the triangle gives Force ÷ Area = 560 ÷ 2 = 280 N/cm2